patchlevel/event-sourcing/docs/normalizer.md

 }
 ```
 :::note
-With the `ObjectNormalizer`, you can seraialize and deserialize recursively.
+With the `ObjectNormalizer`, you can serialize and deserialize recursively.
 :::

 ### Event